spex-xray/pyspextools/_sources/install.rst.txt

 - sphinx (version >= 1.4)
 - sphinx-argparse

-For some examples, other packages are used, like pyatomdb, but they are not required for the pyspex module to function.
+For some examples, other packages are used, like pyatomdb, but they are not required for the pyspextools module to function.